 - 1. Wait until the fields are almost ready to be seeded before they prepare the soil for planting. - 2.
 Plant a windbreak of trees.

-Part A. What measurements should the Murdochs collect to know if the solutions are work prevent the erosion of the fertile topsoil? king to Part B. If the solutions are working, what pattern would you expect to see in the data?
+What measurements should the Murdochs collect to know if the solutions are working to prevent the erosion of the fertile topsoil?

+If the solutions are working, what pattern would you expect to see in the data?